 2. Switch off all electronic devices 30 minutes before bed

-During the day, blue light helpful because it keeps us alert and boosts mood and reaction times.
+During the day, blue light can be helpful because it keeps us alert and boosts mood and reaction times.
 Sunlight is the strongest producer of blue light, which is why we usually feel more productive during the day, and sleepier once it gets dark in the evenings.
 However, exposure to too much artificial blue light at the wrong times of the day can play havoc with your body clock.

 You can find more information about this in our article; Everything you need to know about melatonin and the circadian rhythm.